Eric Bernotas: Athletic career

+Personal life

 In February 2006, he appeared on The 700 Club where he talked about being a Christian and how his faith plays into his sports career.
 He said, "God presented this opportunity to me," Eric says.
 "I believe we all have desires and dreams about things we would like to do.
 I think wonderful things can be done with pursuing our dreams if we allow the Spirit to work within us.
 When we take the proper steps and do our best to make the right decisions, there’s a purpose behind what we’re doing.
 Our dreams are just one awesome way to do what we love and at the same time do God’s work."